Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 Social media stalking is the topic of Ingrid Goes West.

-This new stalker movie deals with social media, the internet, and friendship stalking.
+This stalker movie sees a woman stalking an Instagram influencer and eventually befriending her in real life.
 Famous Amazon reviewer, Matthew D’Souza, describes the pace and atmosphere of the film well: “Aubrey Plaza is a very convincing stalker that is desperate for the attention of her obsession, the wildly charming Elizabeth Olsen.
 Ingrid Goes West quickly establishes that as you laugh at the ridiculous lengths Plaza’s character is willing to go for recognition, it’s also a profoundly sad relationship.”
-That sums it well, this movie is a good balance of entertaining and tragic.

 Unsane (2018)